 What is a Virtual Phone Number and How Do They Work?

 This is the age of cloud computing and digital communication.
 Cloud computing and communication is becoming increasingly popular for its ability to store data and correspond over the internet instead of by downloading large applications and files to your device.
-And this can be done by utilizing a virtual phone system instead of a traditional one.
+And this can be done by utilizing a hosted phone system instead of a traditional one.

 Virtual Numbers: The Inner Workings

 Virtual phone numbers are like regular phone numbers, except that they route calls over the internet instead of traditional phone lines.
 Virtual numbers work with voice over internet protocol (VoIP) systems that take voice signals, convert them to digital signals, and send them over internet lines.
 This makes it possible to send audio and video over the internet.
-To make virtual phone numbers work, you need a good and reliable internet or WiFi connection.
+To make hosted phone numbers work, you need a good and reliable internet or WiFi connection.
 Then, you can make and answer calls from anywhere in the world and through any device.
 You can use your laptop or smartphone or forward calls to your hotel room when traveling.
 And you control and customize all of this through your provider’s control panel.

 History of Virtual Communications and Phone Numbers